michellescripts/pcf-deploy-drills/README.md

-## pcf deploy drills
+# pcf deploy drills

-> Practice deploying static, node, go and go-binaries to PCF
+### practice deploying static, node, go and go-binaries to PCF

+### status:
+- go:
+  - drill 1: in progress
+  - drill 2: in progress
+  - drill 3: in progress

+- go-binaries:
+  - drill 1: in progress
+  - drill 2: in progress
+  - drill 3: in progress

+- node:
+  - drill 1: in progress
+  - drill 2: in progress
+  - drill 3: in progress

+- static-site:
+  - drill 1: ready
+  - drill 2: ready
+  - drill 3: in progress